-Disconnects the imp from the server and turns WiFi off
+Disconnects the imp from the server and turns the network interface off

-This method disconnects the device from the server and turns WiFi off.
-The imp will try to reconnect based on its current timeout policy:
+This method disconnects the device from the server and turns off the imp’s current network interface, whether it is WiFi, Ethernet or cellular.
+The imp will try to reconnect based on its current reconnection policy:

 If the SUSPEND_ON_ERROR policy is in effect, the imp will try to reconnect when any call is made that talks to the server, such as server.log().